libsemigroups/libsemigroups/docs/source/matrix/dynamicmatrix-compile/operator_prod_equals.rst

       :math:`O(mn)` where :math:`m` is :cpp:any:`DynamicMatrix::number_of_rows`
       and :math:`m` is :cpp:any:`DynamicMatrix::number_of_cols`

-.. cpp:function:: void DynamicMatrix::product_inplace(DynamicMatrix const& A, DynamicMatrix const& B)
+.. cpp:function:: void product_inplace(DynamicMatrix const& A, DynamicMatrix const& B)

     Multiplies ``A`` and ``B`` and stores the result in ``this``.